Analytic Study of $p$-Bessel Functions: Fractional Calculus, Integral Representations, and Complex Extensions: Integral Representations and Asymptotics at Infinity

 In this subsection, for $p$ satisfying $(2/p)\in\mathbb{N}$, we derive the integral representation of the $p$-Bessel functions (Theorem \ref{matcal-J-int0}) from the two-variable extension of $J_{\omega}^{[p]}(x)$, which generalizes the previously one-variable function $\mathcal{J}_{\omega,\varphi}^{[p]}(r)$ by allowing the formerly fixed angle $\varphi$ to vary (\cite{K3}, (1.4)).
 Here,

-This integral representation serves as a tool for obtaining asymptotic estimates for the $p$-Bessel functions of general order $\omega \geq 0$ along the coordinate axes in the next subsection. \begin{proof}[Proof of Theorem \ref{matcal-J-int0}] By absolute convergence of the series and Fubini's theorem, we may interchange the order of summation and integration as follows.
+This representation will serve as a useful tool in the study of the asymptotic behavior of the $p$-Bessel functions of general order $\omega \geq 0$.
+In the next subsection, in particular, we identify the part of the integral that provides the dominant contribution to the asymptotic behavior along the coordinate axes. \begin{proof}[Proof of Theorem \ref{matcal-J-int0}] By absolute convergence of the series and Fubini's theorem, we may interchange the order of summation and integration as follows.

 Furthermore, for $\omega>0$, by using $\Gamma(2m_{1}/p+1/p)/\Gamma(2m_{1}/p+1/p+\omega)=\int_{0}^{1}s^{2m_{1}/p+1/p-1}(1-s)^{\omega-1}ds/\Gamma(\omega)$, can be expressed, and (although $x_{1}$ and $x_{2}$ are symmetric, for convenience) it can be combined into the following integral representation.